 Antibiotics are another important part of the treatment.
 They help to fight the infection.
+An antibiotic which is capable of dealing with a wide range of germs (a broad-spectrum antibiotic) is usually used - eg, ceftriaxone.
+It is usually given directly into a vein (intravenously) from a drip.
 A steroid medicine may also be given to help reduce the inflammation around the epiglottis.

 If someone with epiglottitis is having trouble with their breathing and they need to be ventilated or need a tracheostomy, they will usually be transferred to an intensive care unit.
 They will be kept on the ventilator until the antibiotics have started to work and the inflammation of the epiglottis has had time to improve.